inDevelopme/simwire/README.md

 ## Test Case
-For running tests you simply need to be within the application directory (ie. same level as the "tests" folder)
+For running tests you simply need to be within the application directory (i.e. same level as the "tests" folder)
 Then run `pytest` to run all test cases within the application including the test cases for plugins.